 Search and Rescue Insurance

 Thankfully for us, there are fantastic Search and Rescue teams who will come into the mountains and far-flung places to help us out when we are in serious trouble.
 I’m not talking about when you have rolled your ankle or run out of coffee, I’m talking serious accidents from which you need to be airlifted out, ASAP.

-Regardless of there being a number of free rescue services in many of the countries we’ll be visiting in South America next year, we both felt it prudent not to rely entirely on this, particularly seeing as we are not local climbers in these areas.
+On the other hand, there were a number of free rescue services in many of the countries we visited South America, but not every area was covered.
+We both felt it prudent not to rely entirely the idea of a Search and Rescue service, particularly seeing as we were not local climbers in those areas.

 Basically, you have two Search and Rescue Insurance options as Australians: one is Ripcord (an arm of Redpoint Resolutions) and the other is Global Rescue.
 Both of these organisations offer an annual membership, as well as short-term cover options.
 Both companies are based in the USA and, as such, offer additional medical, cancellation and personal items insurance to citizens of the USA.
 But for everyone else, you will need to seek elsewhere for that cover.

 Both organisations offer a large medical rescue budget ($500K – 750K USD).
 This means they will transport you or reimburse the rescue transport costs if you require extraction from remote areas.
 However, only Ripcord offers reimbursement of a field ‘search’ scenario – and this is only up to a value of $25K USD (though, as most of us are aware, the option for ‘search’ in many places is limited).